stevearc/overseer.nvim/README.md

 TODO screenshots

 - [ ] Integration with launch.json preLaunchTask for dap/dap-ui
-- [ ] Notification component that uses system notif IFF vim is not focused
 - [ ] More task providers: cmake, rake, jake, cargo

 Documentation TODOs